Octopus has the ability to build a new civilization.

 Illustration photo.

-While octopuses are not the only species to exhibit advanced intelligence, Coulson argues that dexterity is an important trait that sets them apart.
+While octopuses aren't the only species to exhibit advanced intelligence, Coulson argues that dexterity is an important trait that sets them apart.

-“They are incredibly dexterous, able to manipulate all sorts of objects with their eight limbs.
+“They are incredibly dexterous, able to use their eight limbs to manipulate all sorts of objects.
 And while crows and some birds can bend wire with their beaks, or drop rocks into water to get food, they are not as dexterous as an octopus,” he said.

-Unlike humans, octopuses have no backbones, and would likely develop civilizations in the ocean rather than on land.
-However, to build an “octopus city,” Coulson believes they would first need to tap into an easily accessible energy source.
+Unlike humans, octopuses have no backbones, and are likely to develop civilizations only in the ocean rather than on land.
+However, to build an “octopus city,” Coulson believes they first need to tap into an easily accessible energy source.

 For coastal octopuses, he suggests this could be done by harnessing tidal energy.
 Deep-sea octopuses could also harness energy from hydrothermal vents, although it would be a bit more difficult.